JayGolden55/TAD-calling/README.md

 ![alt text](https://ars.els-cdn.com/content/image/1-s2.0-S0955067420300570-gr1_lrg.jpg)

 Recent studies in single-cell Hi-C and high-resolution microscopy data revealed that TAD-like structures were also present on the single-cell level.
-However, the TAD-like structures are highly variable from cell to cell, with a non-zero boundary probability across the genome [5].
-Moreover, single-cell level TAD-like structures were observed in cohesion-depleted cells whereas ensemble-averaged TAD structures disappeared in bulk Hi-C data [6].
+However, the TAD-like structures are highly variable from cell to cell, with a non-zero boundary probability across the genome.
+Moreover, single-cell level TAD-like structures were observed in cohesion-depleted cells whereas ensemble-averaged TAD structures disappeared in bulk Hi-C data [5].
 This indicated that loop extrusion is not sufficient to explain TAD formations.
 Other mechanisms such as thermodynamic models of phase separations were proposed.

 ![alt text](https://github.com/Beijia-Yuan/TAD-calling/blob/main/final-image2.JPG)

 In summary, understanding the formation and effects of TAD structures will help us understand chromatin dynamics and gene regulations, and potentially provide insights into treatments of diseases.

+# References

+[1] Beagan, J.A., Phillips-Cremins, J.E.
+On the existence and functionality of topologically associating domains.
+Nat Genet 52, 8–16 (2020). https://doi.org/10.1038/s41588-019-0561-1

+[2] Whalen, S., Truty, R. M., & Pollard, K. S. (2016).
+Enhancer-promoter interactions are encoded by complex genomic signatures on looping chromatin.
+Nature genetics, 48(5), 488–496. https://doi.org/10.1038/ng.3539

+[3] Long, H.S., Greenaway, S., Powell, G. et al. Making sense of the linear genome, gene function and TADs.
+Epigenetics & Chromatin 15, 4 (2022). https://doi.org/10.1186/s13072-022-00436-9

+[4] Banigan, E. J., & Mirny, L. A. (2020).
+Loop extrusion: theory meets single-molecule experiments.
+Current opinion in cell biology, 64, 124–138. https://doi.org/10.1016/j.ceb.2020.04.011

+[5] Conte, M., Fiorillo, L., Bianco, S. et al. Polymer physics indicates chromatin folding variability across single-cells results from state degeneracy in phase separation.
+Nat Commun 11, 3289 (2020). https://doi.org/10.1038/s41467-020-17141-4